Al-Shuhada Street: After the Hebron Protocol

-Violence against Palestinians and humiliation
+Violence against Palestinians

 In April 2014, as reported by Ma'an, Jewish settlers invaded the home of Palestinian inhabitants of Shuhada Street, beat the family, and wounded Zidan Sharbati.
 Israeli soldiers, who accompanied the settlers, arrested his brother Mofid, while Zidan was evacuated to a hospital.

 Israeli photojournalist Rina Castelnuovo's photo for The New York Times showing a teenage settler throwing wine at a passing Palestinian woman before a Purim parade in Shuhada Street won 3rd prize in the General News category of the 2009 World Press Photo annual press photography contest.

 On September 22, 2015, an 18-year-old Palestinian woman, Hadeel al-Hashlamon, was killed at Checkpoint 56 at Shuhada street by an Israeli soldier manning the checkpoint.

 Open Shuhada Street demonstrations

 Annual Open Shuhada Street demonstrations

 Every year, many demonstrations are held worldwide to call for the reopening to Palestinians of al-Shuhada Street.
 On the 25th of February 2010, which marks the anniversary of the 1994 massacre by Baruch Goldstein, the Palestinian group Youth Against Settlements led by activist Issa Amro organized the first demonstration of what would become the "Annual Open Shuhada Street Demonstration".
 They take place in Hebron, attended by Palestinians from all political parties, joined by Israeli and international activists.